US urges social media platforms to block Iran officials

 Five people have died in those protests by official government count, though Amnesty International has put the total at more than 100.
 "The regime shut down the internet because they're trying to hide all of the death and tragedy that the regime has been inflicting on thousands of protesters around the country," Hook said.

-Facebook, Instagram, and Twitter did not immediately respond to a request for comment from AFP.
+Facebook and Instagram did not immediately respond to a request for comment from AFP, while Twitter said that it had no comment.
 On Friday, the United States imposed sanctions on Iranian communications minister Mohammad Javad Azari Jahromi for what it said was his role in the "vast censorship" of the internet.

 In a tweet Friday translated into Farsi, Secretary of State Mike Pompeo invited any Iranian who witnessed government "repression" to send documentation to the US, promising it would sanction any abuses.